GenaWang/superpixel_image_stitching/README.md

 ## Introduction
 Super - pixel - based fast image stitching code implementation.
 We take the superpixel as the alignment unit and separately calculate the mapping transformation matrix of each superpixel.
 With the same alignment effect as APAP, we can greatly reduce the time of image stitching.<br>
 ## Requirements
 Our program runs on windows8.1.
 Compile and run with Visual Studio 2015.
-You need three external dependencies to help you compile and run the code.
-The three external dependency libraries are:opencv3.3.0、Eigen3、 TinyVLib and vlfeat-0.9.20-bin.<br>
+You need four external dependencies to help you compile and run the code.
+The four external dependency libraries are:opencv3.3.0、Eigen3、 TinyVLib and vlfeat-0.9.20-bin.<br>
 ## Compile
 You can refer to the "readme.docx" documentation for instructions.
 The detailed compilation process is described in this document.
 ## Stitching Process